Thirteen interesting things about me

 - I love the sea.
 I love looking at it, and seeing how it changes as the light shifts.
 I love the smell of it and the strength of it and the wildness of it and the endurance of it.
 And I love being out in a boat on it, even when the fish aren’t biting.
 My brothers and I grew up mucking about in boats and I spent many hours sailing my little yacht and dreaming I was Odysseus.

 - I’ve always loved horses, but we grew up in the city, so owning one wasn’t an option.
-My uncle was a harness racing trainer and driver (harness racing is the modern equivalent of chariot racing), and we’d go out to his farm and have an occasional ride, though the horses weren’t really trained for that and there were no saddles.
+My uncle was a harness racing trainer and driver, and we’d go out to his farm and have an occasional ride, though the horses weren’t really trained for that and there were no saddles.
+That’s because harness racing horses have a little buggy out the back called a sulky, where the driver sits – it’s the closest thing these days to chariot racing.
 More recently, my husband has owned race horses and we’ve had lots of fun following them, especially when they’ve won.
+This is a picture of me with Gareth Hughes, our trainer’s son, and a fabulous horse called Isagoodlooking.
+And he was, bless him.
+When I launched my first book, Murder at Mykenai, I celebrated by sponsoring a harness race at Auckland’s Alexandra Park.
+The book had a couple of chariot scenes in it, so it seemed like a good idea!
+We called the race The Bronze Age Stakes Handicap Trot.

-- When I was seven or eight, I discovered Barbara Leonie Picard’s retelling of The Odyssey, and my inner world changed forever.
+- When I was seven or eight, I discovered Barbara Leonie Picard’s retelling of Homer’s The Odyssey, and my inner world changed forever.
 Dressed in towels I became Odysseus confounding the suitors, or Penelope as she unravelled Laertes’ shroud at midnight, while my family hammered on the bathroom door.
+Much later, years after I had finished my History degree, I went back to Uni for three years to learn Ancient Greek, and especially Homeric Greek, so I could understand Homer’s poems better.
+I also spent years and years reading everything I could on the archaeology of the Late Bronze Age – that’s the period in which the Trojan War is believed to have been fought.

 - I was born in a Catholic maternity hospital in Auckland, in the same room as another baby girl called Penelope.
 The nuns looked down their noses at her.
 “She’ll be called Penny,” they said.
 “How common.”
 Or did they disapprove because she was named after a famous pagan woman?
 When Mum told me the story later, I was so jealous of that baby.
 I’d have given anything to be called after Odysseus’s wife.